yorkmuseumstrust/digital/docs/support/how-razorblue-prioritise-requests.md

 If you're not sure, check out these tips [Making an effective support request](support/help-razorblue.md).

-On this page you can find out how Razorblue prioritise requests - it's just for information, you don't need to categorise or prioritise your issue for Razorblue.

 ### An incident or a change

 - An IT support request will be either: